Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 would have far-reaching negative consequences for gender education

-in arguing for the plebiscite and a lot of it like there was a lot of nasty stuff oh yeah going on
+In arguing for the plebiscite and a lot of it,

-real gross campaigns by pamphlets and all these sort of things uh and online yeah in arguing for
+Going on real gross campaigns by pamphlets and all these sort of things.

 Quote, have a read of some of the things which are said about us and our families